chrisammon3000/humsim/docs/02-implementation-specification.md

-# Hummingbird Browser App - Implementation Specification
+# HumSim - Implementation Specification

 ## Overview
-This document provides exact mathematical formulas, visual specifications, performance parameters, and behavioral thresholds for implementing the Hummingbird Browser App based on the Technical Architecture.
+This document provides exact mathematical formulas, visual specifications, performance parameters, and behavioral thresholds for implementing the HumSim based on the Technical Architecture.

 ## Mathematical Constants and Formulas